Flippchen/JaninasMeal-App/README.md

 Save favorite recipes for easy access
 Create, edit, and delete your own recipes
 Add recipes from a weblink from Zuckerbrot&Jagdwurst

+## Download
+You can download the app from the Google Play Store [here](https://play.google.com/store/apps/details?id=com.flippchen.janinasmealapp).